 Ah, and don’t forget the keto ‘cornbread’!

-Simple, Best Paleo & Keto Chili
+The Best Paleo & Keto Chili (With 'Cornbread'!)

 - 3 cloves garlic ran through a press